shareup/async-extensions/README.md

 ## License

-The license for Database is the standard MIT licence.
+The license for AsyncExtensions is the standard MIT licence.
 You can find it in the LICENSE file.

+CombineAsyncStream was created by Marin Todorov.
+It was released on his blog at: https://trycombine.com/posts/combine-async-sequence-2/.